 The first stop at the Ventura Botanical Gardens is the Chilean Gardens, which includes a Chilean Soapbark Tree.
 This tree provides a chemical compound, or adjuvant, to the shingles and COVID-19 vaccines.
 As part of their collection of endangered plants, you’ll also see Chilean Wine Palms.

 In the California Ramble, you’ll see native plants such as ceanothus, lemonade berry, and California oak.
 Visitors to the native section will also see coastal sage scrub, chaparral, and woodland plant communities commonly found in Ventura County.

 Part of the Ventura Botanical Garden’s mission is to perform research, so the Mediterranean Garden includes 40 different cultivars of olive trees.
 The hope is that this olive grove will help the growers determine which cultivars do well with climate change.

 The South African Gardens include geraniums, ericas, and protea, with an adorable bridge and dry creek bed.
 If you turn back toward the entrance, you’ll see a breathtaking view of the inner islands.

-The Karoo Gardens are abundant with aloe, but more additions will be coming soon.
-While Australian plants are included in the entrance area and confluence gardens, more plants are in the works for the Australian garden.
+The Karoo Gardens are abundant with aloe, but more additions will come soon.
+While Australian plants are included in the entrance area and confluence gardens, more plants are being added to the Australian garden.

 A gift shop at the Ventura Botanical Gardens entrance has local pottery, gifts, and souvenirs to delight adults and kids alike.
-If you’ve worked up an appetite exploring the lush gardens, head to Lure Fish House, within walking distance of the gardens.
-The restaurant serves locally-sourced fresh seafood to delight all of your senses!
+If you’ve worked up an appetite for exploring the lush gardens, head to Lure Fish House, which is within walking distance of the gardens.
+The restaurant serves locally sourced fresh seafood to delight all of your senses!